kauppie/sliceutils/README.md

 ### >> _All_

-Returns true if all slice elements are evaluated true with given argument function.
+Returns `true` if all slice elements are evaluated `true` with given argument function.

 ### >> _Any_

-Returns true if any of slice element is evaluated true with given argument function.
+Returns `true` if any slice element is evaluated `true` with given argument function.

 ### >> _Count_

-Counts the number of elements in a slice for which the argument function returns true.
+Counts the number of elements in a slice for which the argument function returns `true`.

 ### >> _Filter_

-Creates a slice where slice elements for which the argument function returns false are filtered out.
+Creates a slice which contains slice elements for which the argument function returns `true`.

+### >> _FilterInPlace_

+Retains elements in a slice for which the argument function returns `true`.
+Modifies the original slice and therefore does not allocate.

 ### >> _FilterMap_